Skip to main content

 1. Create and Start

-That's it — one command. init scaffolds the project, starts the dev server, and opens the Admin Dashboard in your browser automatically.
-If you only want the files without starting a persistent session, use npx edgebase init my-app --no-dev.
+That's it — one command. create-edgebase scaffolds the project, installs the local EdgeBase packages, and starts the dev server.
+If you only want the files without starting a persistent session, use npm create edgebase@latest my-app -- --no-dev.

 The scaffolded project structure: